00-KAMIDUKI/clock/README.md

 ![Screenshot](https://github.com/user-attachments/assets/882b54be-0387-429b-a1bc-999a6cc90854)

-A featherweight digital clock for terminal (TUI), written in Rust with zero dependencies (no stdlib, no libc).
+A featherweight digital clock for terminal (TUI), written in Rust with zero runtime dependencies (no stdlib, no libc).
 Designed for Linux systems.

 ## Key Features